 Unless otherwise posted or with a permit issued by the Service it is UNLAWFUL to:

-Public hunting on Gwynnbrook WMA is permitted during the deer archery season with restrictions (see below).
+Public hunting on Gwynnbrook WMA is permitted during legal hunting seasons with restrictions (see below).
 A free permit is required and available from the DNR Wildlife and Heritage Service Gwynnbrook Wildlife Office or online.
-Hunting is available for deer only in accordance with current hunting laws and regulations established by the Maryland Department of Natural Resources.
+Hunting is available for all seasons that allow archery usage in accordance with current hunting laws and regulations established by the Maryland Department of Natural Resources.

 From September through January non-hunting users may access the property on Sundays only.
 No permit or reservation is needed.
 The Gwynnbrook WMA pond is open year-round for wildlife viewing and fishing.
 Outside this timeframe, Gwynnbrook WMA is open Sunday through Saturday for the following activities: